-- request the building owner to provide an EBB as indicated in IEC 61663-2 [12]; - install the shortest bond wires possible and use additional SPDs, e.g., CPUs, see clause 10, to achieve bonding at the equipment.
+- request the building owner to provide an EBB; - install the shortest bond wires possible and use additional SPDs, e.g., CPUs, see clause 10, to achieve bonding at the equipment.
 These additional SPDs shall be coordinated with the upstream SPDs.

 NOTE 3 - While the voltage drop along a long bond wire, due to the current that is conducted through the SPD and the bond wire, may cause a breakdown of the equipment insulation and damage the equipment, the energy of the bond wire voltage drop is quite small.
 This is because the duration of the surge, generated by $L\frac{di}{dt}$, is only a few microseconds.
-It is therefore quite easy to clamp this surge at the equipment.
-It should be noted, that the large voltage developed across the long bond wire may cause a flashover to a nearby earthed object.
+This statement only applies to a high impedance loop.
+For a low impedance loop, e.g., with an SPD at the equipment, the current waveshape in the loop approaches the waveshape of the inducing current.
+It is easy to clamp this surge at the equipment but the SPD needs to be appropriately rated.
+[ITU-T K.67] contains information on waveshapes.
+It should be noted that the large voltage developed across the long bond wire may cause a flashover to a nearby earthed object.
 This possibility should be considered when choosing the location of the SPDs and the routing of the bond wire;